HOA Hurricane Preparedness

 HOA Management Technology

-As Board members, you understand the important role that technology plays in effectively managing your Association.
+As Board members, you understand that HOA management technology has an important role in effectively managing your Association.
 Ensuring that Board members and homeowners have access to the best technology available should be a top priority of your HOA management company.
-Technology services offered should provide helpful tools, adapt to the individual needs of a community, and encompass these functional traits: Secure, Productive, Automated, Efficient, and Transparent.
+Technology services should provide helpful tools, adapt to the individual needs of a community, and encompass these functional traits: Secure, Productive, Automated, Efficient, and Transparent.

 As a member of your Community Association and an elected HOA representative, you have a pulse on what the community wants and needs, especially concerning technological advances and service offerings.
 Websites, cloud-based portals, and mobile applications are a few examples of innovative tools AAM provides to their communities; what technology is currently available to you?